freezpmark/freezpmark/README.md

  - I love doing analysis to solve problems in the best possible way
  - Learning and doing things I am passionate about

- When I started working on this project in Python for the first time, I realized that this language will suit my needs the best for programming.
-I've started my journey with Python and set a new goal to become an expert with this language.
-I like to dedicate myself to work for the goals I've set for myself until I succeed.
-So even after working hours, I tend to continue writing code at home.
-Recently I've been working on Discord bots, algorithms, and an app for practicing the Korean language.
-All during which I'm trying to uncover and learn new concepts of Python I haven't been yet familiar with.

  I also like learning and speaking English.
-I've been attending conversational English camps as a volunteer and lived in London for 8 months right after high school to work and improve my level.
+I've been attending conversational English camps as a volunteer and lived in London for 8 months right after high school to work and improve my English speaking level.
 During my first job I became interested in Korean language and culture.
 After saving some money, I’ve decided to move to South Korea and I’m currently looking for a way to work there.

  <b>My other interests:</b>
   - Guitar, Photography, Youtube